 Here’s a window into trading stocks fast with multiple buy and sell orders.
 You’ll learn five day-trading strategies that could work; you can try them out if you’re looking to make cash buying and selling stocks within one day.

 1. Momentum Trading

 With a momentum strategy, an investor jumps on a stock whose price is moving up.
-Things to look for in a momentum trading strategy are:
+Things to look for in the stock market today when using a momentum trading strategy are:

 - A unique and major move in price, driven by a catalyst like a surprise earnings growth, a drug company’s huge, new treatment launch or news that a small company will be acquired by a larger firm

 - Stock movement of 30 to 40 percent